 After the events are placed in the

-Digest nodes are responsible for buffering new events and compiling segment files (the files that are written to disk in the Store phase).
+Digest nodes are responsible for buffering new events and writing segment files containing the received events.

-Once a segment file is full it is passed on to Storage Nodes in the Store Phase.
+When enough minisegments have been written, they are merged into larger segment files and passed on to Storage Nodes in the Store Phase.

-Digest nodes also processes the Real-Time part of search results.
+Digest nodes also process the Real-Time part of search results.
 Whenever a new event is pulled off the

-humio-ingest queue the digest node examines it and updates the result of any matching live searches that are currently in progress.
-This is what makes results appear instantly in results after arriving in Humio.
+humio-ingest topic, the digest node examines it and updates the result of any matching live searches that are currently running.
+This is what makes results appear instantly after events arrive in Humio.

 Now that we have covered all the phases, let’s put the pieces together and give you a more detailed diagram of the complete ingest flow: